rifdazahra/madani-hospitality/_properties/madani-twinhouse-2br.md

 - 5 km from Universitas Islam Indonesia (UII)

 The area features local markets, cafes, and restaurants within easy reach, allowing you to experience authentic local life during your stay.

+## Sustainability Features

+Our Twinhouse is designed with environmental responsibility in mind:

+- Thoughtful architectural design for natural ventilation, reducing air conditioning needs
+- Energy-efficient appliances and LED lighting throughout
+- Segregated waste bins for organic, non-organic, and recyclable materials
+- Organic waste recycling through our chicken farm and composting system
+- Eco-friendly, locally-sourced toiletries and cleaning products
+- Water conservation fixtures in bathrooms and kitchen
+- Garden maintained with our own compost
+- Locally sourced furniture and building materials

+We believe that comfortable family accommodation can also be environmentally conscious, and our Twinhouse demonstrates this perfect balance.

 ## Additional Services